-Our top scientific institutions, the U.S. military, NASA, NOAA, leading companies in the oil industry (including Shell and British Petroleum), and nearly all credible experts say pollution is causing our planet to get warmer.
-Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels, and many leaders in Congress are also spreading disinformation for political reasons.
+Our top scientific institutions, the U.S. military, NASA, NOAA, and nearly all credible experts say pollution is causing our planet to get warmer.
+Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels.
+Many leaders in Congress are also spreading disinformation and confusion about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Arizona in the United States Congress have an important role in supporting efforts to solve the issue.
 We've researched every district and made it easy for you to lookup your representatives' positions on climate.
 Enter an address in the form below to find your House representative.

 Find Your Voter District and Congress Representatives' Positions on ClimateThere are 435 representatives in the U.S. House and 100 in the Senate.
 Enter an address to find your district's representatives and their positions on climate.

-Senate Arizona senator John McCain has shown weak leadership on climate change, saying "I just leave the issue alone because I don’t see a way through it."
+Senate Arizona senator John McCain unfortunately showed weak leadership on climate change, saying "I just leave the issue alone because I don’t see a way through it."
 That said, in recent years, the late Senator McCain resumed attempts to bridge party gaps and make progress on the issue of climate change.
 He is said to have sought 'common-sense solutions' to address climate change.
 Jon Kyle filled the late McCain's seat, but has shown no real support for any path to progress on climate.
-Arizona senator Jeff Flake also has a terrible record on the environment and climate change.
+Arizona senator Jeff Flake has a terrible record on the environment and climate change.
 Flake is vacating the seat, so there will be a race to fill it in the coming election.
 Martha McSally, who has a bad record of voting against efforts to solve climate change, is running for Flake's seat.
 Also running is Kyrsten Sinema, who has a more favorable voting record.
 Arizona has the opportunity to send better representation on climate change to Washington in coming years.

-Tom O'Halleran represents the district mith a mixed message and record on climate.
+District 1: Tom O'Halleran represents the district with a mixed message and record on climate.
 He says climate change needs to be addressed, but has been non-committal on particular solutions.

-Martha McSally represents the district mith a record of voting against solving climate change.
+District 2: Martha McSally represents the district with a record of voting against solving climate change.
 She is running for the Senate, leaving room for another candidate to step up.

 Further, 'global warming' now known as 'climate change' is likely not in our control in any event.
 Historical records clearly demonstrate vast temperature swings long before Man arrived, from temperate zones in Alaska to ice ages in New York - Paul Gosar, District 4 Arizona